Heptavalent botulism antitoxin: Military variants

+The US Department of Defence also stocks HFabBAT, the despeciated version of HE-BAT, similar to BAT.

 History

 Development and domestic contracts

 BAT (formerly known as HBAT) was developed from equine (horse) plasma at the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID).
 The main funding stream was the Biomedical Advanced Research and Development Authority (within the US Department of Health and Human Services' Office of the Assistant Secretary for Preparedness and Response).
 It was then available for many years on an IND (investigational) basis from the US Centers for Disease Control and Prevention (CDC).

 On June 1, 2006, the DHHS awarded a $363 million contract to Emergent BioSolutions, (then Cangene Corporation) for 200,000 doses of BAT over five years for delivery into the US Strategic National Stockpile (SNS).
 The CDC began supplying doses to the SNS in 2007 under a now $427 million contract with the DHHS, according to a Cangene press release.
 In 2010, the CDC replaced the licensed bivalent botulinum antitoxin AB (BAT-AB) and the investigational monovalent botulinum antitoxin E (BAT-E) with BAT when the former two products indications expired.
 This action left BAT as the only botulinum antitoxin available in the US for naturally occurring non-infant botulism.

 On March 22, 2013, the US Food and Drug Administration (FDA) approved BAT as the first product to treat all serotypes of botulism.
 This was considered a significant step in the US armamentarium for emergency use against a bioterrorist attack.
 The CDC continues to distribute the stockpiled antitoxin.

 The FDA approved BAT for marketing based on its efficacy as established in animal studies (efficacy trials in humans not being considered feasible or ethical).
 The safety of the antitoxin, however, was established in a study of 40 healthy volunteers as well as in the experimental treatment of 228 patients in a CDC program.

 After the February 2014 acquisition of Cangene Corporation by Emergent BioSolutions, Emergent took control of Cangene's products and contracts, including BAT.
 In March 2017, Emergent extended its contract with the Biomedical Advanced Research and Development Authority (BARDA), adding $53 million in value throughout 2022 for the production and bulk storage of BAT.
 Under the conditions of the extension, future transport of BAT to the SNS was approved.
 BAT remains the only recognized, licensed, and distributed botulism antitoxin within the FDA and the CDC.